 why do i need a guide

 A Forest Therapy Guide facilitates safe, gentle walks, providing invitations that create opportunities to connect with nature through the awakened and embodied senses.
-Each walk by a trained ANFT Guide follows a standard sequence.
-Each walk begins by intentionally awakening and orienting the senses to the present time and place, followed by a series of connective invitations - often improvised in the moment and adapted to the needs of participants - that allow us to enter liminal space, where connection with the natural world comes intuitively.
-After each invitation, the group comes together to share what they are noticing, a practice that encouraages human connection and cultural repair - a way to bear witness to another's experience.
-A walk ends with a wild tea ceremony to mark the end of liminality, and a return to the tame world.
+A forest bathing walk by a trained ANFT Guide follows a standard sequence.
+Each walk begins by intentionally awakening and orienting the senses to the present time and place, followed by a series of connective invitations - often influenced by the physical place and the beings that inhabit it - that allow us to enter liminal space, where connection with the natural world comes intuitively.
+After each invitation, the group comes together to share what they are noticing, a practice that encourages human connection and cultural repair - a way to bear witness to another's experience.
+A walk ends with the threshold of incorporation: a wild tea ceremony to mark the end of liminality, and a return to the tame world.

 During these walks people experience the therapeutic power of the forest.
 The forest itself is the therapist.
 By slowing people down and facilitating sensory experiencing, guides open the doorways through which the forest can accomplish its healing work.